Athelney: Isle of Athelney

 To give thanks for his victory, Alfred founded a monastery, Athelney Abbey, on the Isle in 888, which lasted until the Dissolution of the Monasteries under Henry VIII in 1539, when the value of the rubble was put at £80.
 After Athelney Abbey was dissolved, the monks built the church in the neighbouring village of East Lyng.

 There are no remains of the monastery above ground, but investigations were carried out in the first episode of television archaeology programme Time Team in 1993.
-A decade later, in the one-hundredth episode, excavations were carried out.
+A decade later, in the 100th episode, excavations were carried out.
 These revealed it as one of the only known Anglo-Saxon metalworking sites in the UK.

 The monastery's location was shown by a small monument on top of the isle in 1801 built by Sir John Slade, 1st Baronet of the Slade Baronets, on the site of a stone vault.
 It is a Scheduled Ancient Monument (Somerset County No 367) and Grade II listed building.
 The monument is now on private land belonging to Athelney Farm and is accessible via a permissive path past the farm.

 Athelney is around 6 mi from North Petherton, where the Alfred Jewel (an Anglo-Saxon ornament dating from the late 9th century) was discovered in 1693.